spencer-shadley/completed-class/class-content/13-MVC/01-Activities/17-CatsApp/README.md

 # Instructions

-- Add a delete button into the `index.handlebars` file next to each cat.
+- Add a delete button into the `cat-block.handlebars` file next to each cat.

 - Add on to the following: